indygreg/python-zstandard/README.rst

 Similarly to ``ZstdCompressor.read_from()``, the consumer of the iterator controls when data is decompressed.
 If the iterator isn't consumed, decompression is put on hold.

+When ``read_from()`` is passed an object conforming to the buffer protocol, the behavior may seem similar to what occurs when the simple decompression API is used.
+However, this API works when the decompressed size is unknown.
+Furthermore, if feeding large inputs, the decompressor will work in chunks instead of performing a single operation.

 Stream Copying API
 ^^^^^^^^^^^^^^^^^^